 Andy was such a beacon of love, strength, patience, and peace to all who knew him.
 He was bright, funny, and had a huge heart.
 His family is so proud of who he was, during both his best and worst times.

 Andy always told people to wear sunscreen, protective clothing and to avoid tanning beds.
 The best way to beat melanoma is to prevent it in the first place.

 Today, we share Andy’s story whenever we can.
-We speak to high school and college students through the Melanoma Foundation of New England’s (MFNE) Your Skin Is In and Teens on Tanning Forums.
-We were honored to be able to participate in MFNE’s educational video “Exposed” which will be used at schools and throughout social media to spread the word about the dangers of tanning and importance of sun protection.
+We speak to high school and college students through IMPACT Melanoma’s Your Skin Is In and Teens on Tanning Forums.
+We were honored to be able to participate in IMPACT Melanoma’s educational video “Exposed” which will be used at schools and throughout social media to spread the word about the dangers of tanning and importance of sun protection.
 The video is dedicated in memory of Andrew.